Brent Pope (rugby analyst): Celebrity

 Brent has worked for RTÉ Sport for over 23 years and has also appeared in many crossover programmes such as The Restaurant, The Den, The Afternoon Show, The Hook and Popey Roadshow, The Late Late Show, The Saturday Night Show, and various travel programmes.
 Brent also starred as a singer in Charity You're A Star in 2007.
 In 2012 he learned and played the clarinet for RTÉ reality music show Instrumental.
 In 2012 he released a best-selling autobiography entitled Brent Pope – If You Really Knew Me.
 Brent was listed at no. 4 in a recent poll for Ireland's hottest male television stars, and in 2012/13 he was nominated as one of Ireland's best dressed men.
 In 2013, Brent launched his own fashion label called POPE (shoes and shirts) and is in over 100 retail stores in Ireland.
 In 2018 he released another book about mental health in sport entitled Win which he co-wrote with Jason Brennan that made the top selling book list.

 He is also the curator of Outside In Art Gallery, a Dublin-based art gallery for mental health artists.

 Pope is a recurring contributor to RTÉ Radio, Newstalk 106 and, in New Zealand, Murray Deaker's show, and is a regular after-dinner speaker.
-He is involved in several mental health charities, and is an ambassador for St. Patrick's Hospital's Walk in My Shoes, Cycle Against Suicide, and Rehab's People of the Year Awards.
+He is involved in several mental health charities, and is an ambassador for St. Patrick's Hospital's Walk in My Shoes, Cycle Against Suicide, and Rehab's People of the Year Awards.In 2022 Brent Pope received an IBEC lifetime award for work in Mental Health, and in the same year founded the Elephant in the Room movement.

 In 2016 he appeared as a contestant in an episode of Celebrity Home of the Year on RTÉ One.